 To demonstrate the viability of this program MWCT has negotiated, secured and funded two such lease deals, totaling over 12,000 acres, for a key habitat reserve and a critical wetland that lies directly within the wildlife migration corridor.
 This has shown the community that land protection and land leases are viable options supporting community development and an effective collaboration between conservation and development goals.

-Across 2016 and 2017 we hope to secure a third conservancy zone of 7,000 acres around a key water source (Olpusare Spring) within the wildlife migration corridor and to find specific sources of long-term funding for the lease payments while also beginning to raise money for a permanent endowment to fund the land conservancies network with the aim of scaling the network throughout the ecosystem.
+Years ago, Olpusare was home to thriving wildlife and an ecosystem that created a haven for a a diverse group of flora and fauna.
+Within the last few years, it was transformed into a farmland that eventually degraded and diminished the water sources, native plant species and drove out many endangered wildlife species.
+In 2009, a severe drought decimated Maasai livestock causing unsustainable farming as an alternative livelihoods.
+We secured this third conservancy zone of 450 acres around a key water source (Olpusare Spring) within the wildlife migration corridor and to found specific sources of long-term funding for the lease payments while also raising money for a permanent endowment to fund the land conservancies network with the aim of scaling the network throughout the ecosystem.